 3. Eastern New Mexico University

-Students must finish a primary concentration, as well as the secondary concentration to graduate from the undergraduate program.
-The faculty instructors are highly trained specialists who currently work in the EET field.
+Students must finish a primary concentration, as well as a secondary concentration to graduate from the undergraduate program.
+Furthermore, the faculty instructors are highly trained specialists who currently work in the EET field.
 Students will complete the engineering degree with a sense of achievement and be well-prepared for a career in electronics engineering technology.
-The college offers several top rankings, including one of the best online engineering degrees available throughout the nation.
+Also, the college offers several top rankings, including one of the best online engineering degrees available throughout the nation.

 4. Florida International University

-Florida International University’s online Bachelor of Science in Engineering offers two concentrated tracks: the Computer Engineering track and the Electrical Engineering track.
-Each program will offer an innovative curriculum, full of practical instruction of technology that is useful in any engineering field or business industry.
-However, they do differ in some aspects.
-The Computer Engineering track will train students in hardware architecture, software engineering, hardware-software integration, signal and image processing, instrumentation and filter design, and computer networking.
-Whereas the Electrical Engineering track will cover areas such as electronics and electromagnetism, nanotechnology, power and energy systems, communications, controls, bio-engineering and computers.
 Each program provides up to fifty core credits as part of the 128 total.
 Both concentrations are 128 credit hours and come with an affordable tuition rate.
-The undergraduate engineering programs provide start dates in the Fall, Spring, and Summer semesters.
+Undergraduate engineering start dates are in the Fall, Spring, and also Summer semesters.
 To enter into the programs, students should be well versed in basic principles of computer engineering and advanced mathematics.

 5. Western Carolina University

-The ETO program is offered as a four-year degree and available on a part time status.
-Graduates of the ETO program can partake in technology courses at three of the off-campus sites in Asheville, Hickory, and Spindale.
-The BS in Engineering Technology Program with a concentration in Technical Operations requires a total of 124 total hours to graduate; including 42 hours in Liberal Studies.
+The ETO program is offered as a four-year degree and is also available on a part-time status.
+Graduates of the ETO program can partake in technology courses at three of the off-campus sites in Asheville, Hickory, and also Spindale.
+Furthermore, the BS in Engineering Technology Program with a concentration in Technical Operations requires a total of 124 total hours to graduate.
+This includes 42 hours in Liberal Studies.
 However, the ETO concentration program at WCU is not accredited by ABET.

-Program Highlights: 124 credit program, 4-year program, part time status.
+Program Highlights: 124 credit program, 4-year program, part-time status.

 6. Colorado Technical University

-Each BSCS degree is 183 credit hours, consisting of 51 general education credits, 88 computer science credit hours, and 44 credit hours of the concentration of choice.
+Each BSCS degree is 183 credit hours, consisting of 51 general education credits, 88 computer science credit hours, and also 44 credit hours of the concentration of choice.
 The BSCS programs are offered online and at the Colorado campuses.
 CTU is accredited by the Higher Learning Commission.
 CTU provides an affordable tuition rate; however, CTU does offer grants and scholarships to all eligible students of the BSCS program.